Lake Sturgeon Make a Comeback

 Also, it undertook an initiative to improve oxygen content in the tailwaters.
 “When we draw water down now, the water has a good amount of oxygen thanks to the improvements TVA made,” Matthews explained.
 “We really looked to improving aquatic life downstream.”

 Conditions were right for a reintroduction of the species.
-So TVA joined forces with partners such as the U.S. Fish and Wildlife Service, the Tennessee Wildlife Resources Agency, the Tennessee Aquarium, Tennessee Tech and other partners to form the Lake Sturgeon Working group and bring back the lake sturgeon.
-TVA is proud to support and partner with local, state and federal groups including the Tennessee Aquarium help raise the sturgeon released during the spring and fall events.
+So TVA joined forces with partners such as the U.S. Fish and Wildlife Service, the Tennessee Wildlife Resources Agency, the Tennessee Aquarium, Tennessee Tech, and other partners to form the Lake Sturgeon Working group and bring back the lake sturgeon.
+TVA is proud to support and partner with local, state, and federal groups, including the Tennessee Aquarium help raise the sturgeon released during the spring and fall events.

-In the early 2000s, the partners began to restock the Tennessee River—a massive effort that to date has seen 170,000 juvenile lake sturgeon set free in the Tennessee, and an additional 23,000 in its tributary, the Cumberland River.
+In the early 2000s, the partners began to restock the Tennessee River—a massive effort that to date has seen 170,000 juvenile lake sturgeon set free in Tennessee, and an additional 23,000 in its tributary, the Cumberland River.

 Some of the most visible parts of the effort are the sturgeon release events, which provide opportunities for the public to see these magnificent fish being released into the Tennessee River.
-These include the spring release at the Tennessee Aquarium in Chattanooga, and Sturgeon Fest, an autumn event invites Knox County school children to release the fish into the French Broad River (another Tennessee River tributary) at Seven Islands State Birding Park.
+These include the spring release at the Tennessee Aquarium in Chattanooga, and Sturgeon Fest, an autumn event that invites Knox County school children to release the fish into the French Broad River (another Tennessee River tributary) at Seven Islands State Birding Park.
 Each fish is 4 to 6 inches in length—the size thought to be optimal for survival.